 "What's happen' brother we gotta a little thing called Foxy Lady... my fingers will move as you see but you won't you hear no sounds as you hear, but dig this..."--Jimi Hendrix (onstage at Montery Pop Festival, 1967)

 And to prove acid made you groovy, the whole event went off with poetic grace and perfection and is all captured beautifully on the D.A.
-Pennebaker documentary, MONTEREY POP, so even if you weren't there, you can always go visit, like, back through time... via the film!
-There's none of the bad tripping and face clawing or Hells Angels bashing that would make Altamont such a disaster; no hairy nudists doing yoga or rambling stage announcements like at Woodstock, just Owsley's purple purity and enough chairs for everyone to sit down and zone out rather than having to stand all freakin' day, no rocking on your feet to keep them from hurting.
-The vibes were so good at Monterey that the musicians themselves transformed their performances to reflect each other's, the sound was changing just from having such a perfect audience.
-By the end of the three days, the vibe was so strong it transformed the very essence of pop and rock music forever, from dorky to something enlightening and dangerous.
+Pennebaker documentary, MONTEREY POP, so even if you weren't there, you can always go visit, like, back through time....
+There's none of the bad tripping and face clawing or Hells Angels bashing that would make Altamont such a disillusioning disaster; no hairy nudists doing yoga or rambling stage announcements like at Woodstock, just Owsley's purple hazeless purity and enough chairs for everyone to sit down and zone out rather than having to stand all freakin' day.
+The vibes were so good at Monterey that the musicians themselves transformed their performances to reflect each other's in the moment; you can hear the effect of hearing the band that came before on the sound of the next; the vibe becomes to strong it shatters the walls between all nations, times, styles, and dimensions.
+We start out with folk festival tambourines and harmonies and it comes out Hendrix - and we never look back.

 If you're watching the film now, decades later, on acid, you can still feel the immediacy, the openness, and if you get lost, the constant cutting to enraptured beautiful female faces in the crowd will bring you back and glue you to your chair with warm sexual-maternal epoxy.
 The fuzzy feedback drenching of Hendrix comes in later and wipes all the blood away and leaves just a neck and a cigarette where your head has been.
 And then... then... now...
 Ravi Shankar starts.

 At first it's just Indian raga music playing as a roving camera tracks its way down the aisles of the festival seating area.
 Everyone seems a big hung over and bleary-eyed from the past two days; some are half-asleep in each others' arms, buried blankets, smoking off into space.
-Only gradually over the 18 minute-long excerpt of Shankar's four hour set do we begin to even realize someone's onstage.
-By the time we see him-- his beautiful, vaguely Satanic-looking brown face, rapt in the spiritual ecstasy--we're hooked.
-The music has re-ignited our burnt-out prana for one last roll, and then the flame lights up the chakras of the whole crowd for one final collective flash of evolutionary prana, into a spiritual realm now truly global in its spread.
-No one would have been surprised if aliens came down at the end to welcome us finally into the galactic brotherhood.
-And after them a still wider radius, God's own God, endless circles in and back around.
+Only gradually over the 18 minute-long excerpt of Shankar's four hour set do we begin to even realize someone's onstage and we're not just hearing some background score to the images.
+By the time we see him-- his beautiful, vaguely Satanic-looking brown face enraptured in quiet flowing ecstasy--we're hooked.
+The music slowly re-ignites our burnt-out prana for one last roll; and then the flame lights up the chakras of the whole crowd for one final collective flash of evolutionary light.
+No one would have been surprised if aliens came down at the end to welcome the crowd into the galactic brotherhood.
+And after them a still wider radius, God's own Gods, endless circles in and back around.

-Of course there are musical high (way high) points other than Shankar: Janis Joplin's career-making poetic passion and mytho-bluesetic fury of "Ball and Chain" being one of my all-time favorite concert moments, and low points (Country Joe's "psychedelic" instrumental is nice but sounds dated, even under the influence).
-But the lows aren't very low and the highs are so mind-bogglingly high that you may as well forget trying to top them, at least as far as concert films go.
+Of course there are musical high (way high) points other than Shankar: Janis Joplin's career-making poetic passion and mytho-bluesetic fury in "Ball and Chain" being one of my all-time favorite concert moments; and low points like Canned Heat, and Country Joe's "psychedelic" instrumental.
+But the lows aren't very low and the highs are so mind-bogglingly high that you may as well forget trying to top them.
 The songs all fit together with the imagery both on and offstage thanks to seamless, lyserigically inspired editing and groovy lightshow projections creating hall of mirror linkage.
-There are so many beautiful crazily dressed people just grooving and being themselves here that the film never gets boring no matter how many times you see it.
-A continual wellspring of love vibes, a freeze frame fountain of eternal youth, even though several of the top players would soon be dead they're not dead here, not yet.
-Nor is the crowd shambling bugged-out zombies they would become once Owsley wasn't there to ensure an LSD gold standard.
+There are so many beautiful crazily-dressed people just grooving and being themselves here that the film never gets boring no matter how many times you see it.
+A continual wellspring of love vibes, a freeze frame fountain of eternal youth (several of the top players would soon be dead but they're not dead yet), this crowd is far from the shambling bugged-out zombies they would--a couple short years later--become once Owsley wasn't there to ensure an LSD gold standard.

 Pennebaker shot the film by using synced sound with numerous roving 16mm color cameras.
 The result allows him to cut amongst a wide range of material and have it all fit, so it takes a lit mind to perhaps divulge just what his hang-ups are, since it flows so well, it's just about love, baby!
 That's why it can't fail, why it can't be anything but terrific.
 The love Pennebaker has for the material is achingly clear.
 He's not afraid to cut from the middle of one song to the middle of another by a completely different artist if it works, or linger on Janis' feet during half her song, and the result makes perfect sense in a kind of drugged chronology of memory way.
 This is what recollections of a concert are like if you were there: faces, fur hats (the 1950s fake fur Daniel Boone hat craze had undoubtedly ensured the Haight-Ashbury vintage stores were well-stocked), psychedelic art for sale outside along the fence, light shows, colorful plumage, Brian Jones.